altinisik/lcMLkin-v2.1/README.md

 low-coverage genome data.
 [Current release](https://github.com/kveeramah/lcMLkin_v2) has been implemented on Python2.
 Here, I slightly polished the script and implemented it for Python3.
 Now, one can use it with both PL or GL according to your called vcf.
 The most important difference between v1 (Lipatov *et al.* 2015) and v2 (Žegarac *et al.* 2021) of lcMLkin is the genotyping pipeline.
-In v1, the authors provided a genotyping scripts, however this is extremely slow.
-In v2, one can easily calculate their own genotype likelihoods.
+In [v1](https://github.com/COMBINE-lab/maximum-likelihood-relatedness-estimation), the authors provided a genotyping script, however this is extremely slow.
+In [v2](https://github.com/kveeramah/lcMLkin_v2), one can easily calculate their own genotype likelihoods.
 Below, a standard pipeline using `bcftools` has been provided.

-## Running lcMLkin
+## Running lcMLkin v2.1

 It is a simple python script.
 You need a vcf file (zipped or not) and plink files to be calculate AFs (or pre-calculated allele frequencies).
 In this version, lcMLkin does LD-pruning for each pair.
 That's why binary plink files are needed to run the script.
 Other flags are optional.
 See help output below.

 #### On frequencies

 See the original papers for a detailed explanation.
 To accurately calculate kinship coefficients on low-coverage data, background allele frequencies are important.
-For ancient DNA data or for a couple of individuals, generally it is not possible to calculate highly accurate allele frequency of population.
+For ancient DNA data or for a couple of individuals, generally it is not possible to calculate highly accurate allele frequency of the population.
 Providing background allele frequencies is a work-around to solve this problem.
 You can use either present-day high-coverage populations or pooled ancient populations (see Altınışık *et al.* 2022 for a possible approach).
-These populations should not deviate a lot from the population that you analyze (Žegarac *et al.* 2021).
+These populations should not deviate a lot from the population that you analyse (Žegarac *et al.* 2021).
 In plink files that was provided to `lcmlkinv2.py`, you should have only individuals that you intend to use for allele frequency calculation.

 ```bash
 python lcmlkinv2.py -h